globocom/loopback-jsonschema/README.md

 Every request for an instance is automatically correlated to its schema according to the [recommendation of the JSON Schema spec](http://json-schema.org/latest/json-schema-core.html#anchor33).

+### Instance Validation

+Once a Item Schema has been defined all instances created or updated will be validated according the schema.
+In case of validation error loopback-jsonschema will return an error message following loopback error message format.

 ## Sample App

 An example running LoopBack with this module: https://github.com/globocom/loopback-jsonschema-example